UCLH-Foundry/Model-Seedling/monitoring/README.md

 ## Monitoring Template
 The monitoring template is meant to help the data scientist create the artifacts required to run the monitoring workflow.
+There are two ways to run a recurring job in AML.
+The first one is byy linking the AML pipeline to Azure Pipelines (or Git actions), and the second one is by trigerring the recurrent job directly from AML.
 To setup the workflow, the data scientist will need to follow the following steps:

 ### **Step 1: Define the drift and model performance metrics**